Court records provide new information about ongoing suspicious death investigation following deadly house fire - KVIA

 Click here for updates on this story

-KANSAS CITY, Missouri (KCTV) — Court records show a witness helped police track down a man who was seen on the front porch of a home before it caught fire.
+KANSAS CITY, MO (KCTV) — Court records show a witness helped police track down a man who was seen on the front porch of a home before it caught fire.

 A woman who was pulled from the burning home did not survive.
 A 3-year-old who was also rescued was critically hurt.